NoelleTemple/HW11/README.md

 ```
 Here, the variable 'data' represents our custom message coming in.
 To distinguish the two data variables, data.speed and data.steering are used.

 Next, the listener listens for the message.
-Here, 'Drive' is the message the subscriber is looking for from the topic 'chatter.'
+Here, 'Drive' is the message the subscriber is looking for from the topic 'carcontrol.'

 ```
 def listener():
     # see ros wiki for more information
     rospy.init_node('listener', anonymous=True)
-    rospy.Subscriber("chatter", Drive, callback)
+    rospy.Subscriber("carcontrol", Drive, callback)
     rospy.spin()
 ```
 We also have a main definition that simply calls our subscriber: